-Here you can find a list of all the computers I have owned.
-Servers (e.g. AWS instances) and Raspberry Pi-class devices are excluded.
+Here you can find a list of all the computers I have owned, excluding server instances and the like.

 My Dad got my brother and I this computer when he tired of me using his computer all the time.
 I have a very strong memory of installing "Bionicle: The Game" as soon as I got this computer as it wasn't supported on my Dad's computer.
 Since the Bionicle game was released in 2003 I must have gotten the computer around then.
 It was most commonly used for playing Runescape and Transportation Tycoon.

 MacBook Pro Mid 200915-inch, CPU: 2.53GHz Intel Core 2 Duo, RAM: 8GB, HDD: 250GB, GPU: NVIDIA GeForce 9400M2009 - 2015

 Cr-4812-inch, CPU: Intel Atom N455, RAM: 2GB, HDD: 16GB2010 - 2011